RuXeR97/ForgetMeNot/README.md

 # Instruction to run application

-To run application you have to copy "credentials.json" from main folder to debug or release folder after building.
+To run application you have to copy "credentials.json" from main folder to PresentationLayer/bin/debug or release folder after building app.

 Way to contact me: